ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

 \Session::flash('flash_message','You have to be logged in to access /'.$request->path());
 ```

-A note on using Laravel facades:
+## A note on using Laravel facades

 ```php
 use Session;